-Section Actions Timescale Resource Cost estimate TRDC Trees Review TRDCs tree asset register and add any additional sites March 2022 Existing Staff resource Revise the current tree inspection zoning system prior to the start of a new 18 month inspection cycle June 2023 Existing Staff resource Set up annual safety inspection and recording process for Tree Officers December 2021 Existing Staff resource Set up tree database (Ezytreev) training for key users within TRDC June 2021 Funding for training Organise basic tree safety training for relevant TRDC staff June 2022 Funding for training Establish a formal system of dealing with TRDC owned trees outside of normal office hours December 2021 Existing staff resource Establish process of annual checks of tree contractors health, safety and insurance details March 2022 Existing staff resource Prepare generic management plans for minor open spaces and woodlands March 2025 Existing staff resource Commission woodland inventory work to obtain data to feed into a district tree ecosystem services survey.
-March 2022 Potential additional one off resource required Consult on the findings of the Biodiversity Opportunities Audit and develop a five year plan for new tree planting on minor open spaces From March 2022 Potential new staff resource required Consider recruiting a community / education officer to work with local communities on biodiversity and tree planting schemes on TRDC owned land November 2021 Community Biodiversity Officer agreed and being recruited to.
-Investigate arboricultural training and development for a member of the ground maintenance team to specialize in tree establishment and early year's maintenance May 2022 Funding for training and additional staff resource required for this work - PID submitted.
-Develop plans for specific locations and tree varieties for new memorial / sponsored tree planting and publicise opportunities to encourage support December 2022 Existing staff resource Protected Trees Undertake desk top review of existing TPOs and identify those that may require up dating March 2022 Existing staff resource Develop a capital bid to fund resurveying and serving of replacement TPOs where necessary June 2023 Additional resource required Migrate TPO data to Ezytreev portal to enable public access to TPO information From December 2021 Existing staff time

-Review TRDC's TPO making process and make changes and improvements, if necessary.
-March 2022 Existing staff time Planning Review existing standard tree & landscape conditions and make revisions if necessary March 2022 Existing staff time Trees in the District Update the Tree & Landscape section of the TRDC website to provide more information and guidance on third party owned trees March 2022 Existing staff time
+Section Actions Timescale Resource Cost estimate TRDC Trees Commission woodland inventory work to obtain data to feed into a district tree March 2022 Additional resource ecosystem services survey.
+Review the Councils tree asset register and add any additional sites December 2021 required Existing Staff resource Revise the current tree inspection zoning system prior to the start of a new 18 month inspection cycle June 2023 Existing Staff resource Set up annual safety inspection and recording process for Tree Officers December 2021 Existing Staff resource Set up tree database (Ezytrees) training for key users within the Council June 2021 Funding for training Organise basic tree safety training for relevant TRDC staff June 2022 Funding for training Establish a formal system of dealing with TRDC owned trees outside of normal office hours December 2021 Existing staff resource Establish process of annual checks of tree contractors health, safety and insurance details March 2022 Existing staff resource Prepare generic management plans for minor open spaces and woodlands March 2025 Existing staff resource Consult on the findings of the Biodiversity Opportunities Audit and develop a five year plan for new tree planting on minor open March 2022 New staff resource required Spaces Consider recruiting a community / education officer to work with local communities on biodiversity and tree planting schemes on TRDC owned land March 2022 New staff resource required Investigate arboricultural training and development for a member of the ground maintenance team to specialize in tree establishment and early year's maintenance May 2022 Funding for training Develop plans for specific locations and tree varieties for new memorial / sponsored tree planting and publicise opportunities to encourage support December 2022 Existing staff resource Protected Trees Undertake desk top review of existing TPOs and identify those that may require up dating March 2022 Existing staff resource Develop a capital bid to fund resurveying and serving of replacement TPOs where necessary June 2023 Additional resource required Migrate TPO data to Ezytrees portal to enable public access to TPO information December 2021 Existing staff time Review the council's TPO making process and make changes and improvements, if necessary.
+March 2022 Existing staff time Planning Review existing standard tree & landscape conditions and make revisions if necessary March 2022 Existing staff time Trees in the District Update the Tree & Landscape section of the TRDC website to provide more March 2022 Existing staff time information and guidance on third party owned trees